 Build guide

 Welcome to the build guide!
 Before you assemble, make sure you grab everything you need– tools, printed parts and ordered parts.
+All hardware is M3 unless otherwise stated.

 -